luiul/advanced-sql/README.md

 from product p
 ```

-This alternative becomes relevant when we have duplicates. `rows` considers the current row while `range` considers the last row of all duplicate values.
+This alternative becomes relevant when we have duplicates. `rows` considers the exact current row while `range` considers the last row of all duplicate values. `range` allows the current row to see ahead of itself into the last row with a duplicate value.
 We can also specify the number of rows:

 ```sql
 select